clearlinux/clear-linux-documentation/source/guides/stacks/greengrass.rst

 :file:`/usr/share/openvino/models`.
 Any custom pre-trained classification models can be used with the classification sample.

-For object detection, the sample models optimized for Intel® edge platforms are included with the computer-vision-basic bundle installation at :file:`/usr/share/openvino/models`.
+For object detection, the sample models optimized for Intel edge platforms are included with the computer-vision-basic bundle installation at :file:`/usr/share/openvino/models`.
 These models are provided as an example;
 you may also use a custom SSD model with the Greengrass object detection sample.